Low-level analysis of Linux block devices

 %2a — Action with a data block, the main ones are:

-С — complet.
+С — complete.
 The request was completed, but this does not mean that it was completed successfully.

 Q — queued.
 Checking the queue.